hanabi/hanabi.github.io/misc/BGA.md

 Getting a game going on Hanab Live is pretty different from how you would get a game going on BGA, since there is not a large pool of players to draw from.
 This means that you can't just click the "Create Table" button and have random people join your game, like you would on BGA.

-If the Hyphenated group is playing, there will typically be people in the voice channels in the [Discord server](https://discord.gg/FADvkJp).
+If the H-Group is playing, there will typically be people in the voice channels in the [Discord server](https://discord.gg/FADvkJp).
 If there are people in the voice channels, then just join the respective voice channel, wait for their game to end, and then ask to join the next game.

 #### Small Number of Players

-If you are trying to get a game going at a weird time, there might not be any Hyphenated people around.
+If you are trying to get a game going at a weird time, there might not be any H-Group people around.
 So, that can be an annoying part of playing here.

 What is the flip-side of not having very many members?
 Better cohesion, aided by discussion.
 When you are able to get a crew together, your games will potentially be more fulfilling and in-depth than on Board Game Arena.